Ignorance no excuse: Former taxi company owners may have to pay up

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Southern Taxis Ltd were ordered to pay $80,000 in July 2018 by the Employment Relations Authority (ERA) after it determined the taxi company’s drivers were employees.
+Southern Taxis Ltd was ordered to pay $80,000 in July 2018 by the Employment Relations Authority (ERA) after it determined the taxi company’s drivers were employees.

 The company had previously denied they were employees, arguing they were contractors.